 “The measure of compensation is the difference between (1) the market value of the entire parcel before the taking and (2) the market value of what is left of the parcel after the taking.”

 2. People ex rel.
-Department of Public Works v Fair, 43 Cal Reporter, 644, 229 Cal App 2d 801 (1964).
-See also County of Cook v LaSalle National Bank, 274 NE2d 919, 1 III App 3d 579 (1971) (must be common Ownership and contiguous to be considered a parcel for valuation purposes); Verzani v State, 195 NW2d 762, 188 Neb 162 (1972) (“owned by same proprietor, contiguous to the land taken, and devoted to the same use”); Smith v State of Tenn, 526 SW28 104 (1974).
+Department of Public Works v Fair, 43 Cal.
+Rptr.
+644, 229 Cal.
+App.
+2d 801 (1964).
+See also County of Cook v LaSalle National Bank, 274 NE2d 919, 1 III.
+App.
+3d 579 (1971) (must be common Ownership and contiguous to be considered a parcel for valuation purposes); Verzani v State, 195 N.W.2d 762, 188 Neb.
+162 (1972) (“owned by same proprietor, contiguous to the land taken, and devoted to the same use”); Smith v State of Tenn, 526 S.W.28 104 (1974).

-3. Baetjer v U. S., 143 F2 d 3 9 1; (1944); Essex Storage v Victory Lumber, 108A 426 (1919); City of Los Angeles v Wolfe, 491 P2d 813, 99 Cal Rptr.
+3. Baetjer v U. S., 143 F.2d 391; (1944); Essex Storage v Victory Lumber, 108 A. 426 (1919); City of Los Angeles v Wolfe, 491 P.2d 813, 99 Cal.
+Rptr.
 21 (1971).

-4. Per the instruction set forth in Footnote 1, supra, compensation is assessed at the difference between the value of the entire combined parcel” (as enhanced by the combination”) and the value of the remainder (as diminished by severance from the whole).
+4. Per the instruction set forth in Endnote 1, supra, compensation is assessed at the difference between the value of the entire combined parcel” (as enhanced by the combination”) and the value of the remainder (as diminished by severance from the whole).

-5. 143 F2d 391, 295.
+5. 143 F.2d 391, 295.

 6. “Integrated use, not physical contiguity, therefore is the test.
 Physical contiguity is important, however, in that it frequently has great bearing on the question of unity of use.
-Tracts physically separated from one another frequently, but we cannot say always, are not and cannot be operated as a unit and the greater the distance between them, the less is the possibility of unitary operation, but separation still remains an evidentiary, not an operative fact, that is, a subsidiary fact bearing upon but not necessarily determinative of the ultimate fact upon the answer to which the question at issue hinges,” 143 F2d at 395.
+Tracts physically separated from one another frequently, but we cannot say always, are not and cannot be operated as a unit and the greater the distance between them, the less is the possibility of unitary operation, but separation still remains an evidentiary, not an operative fact, that is, a subsidiary fact bearing upon but not necessarily determinative of the ultimate fact upon the answer to which the question at issue hinges,” 143 F.2d at 395.

-7. U.S. v Honolulu Plantation, 182 F2d 172 (9th Cir.
+7. U.S. v Honolulu Plantation, 182 F.2d 172 (9th Cir.
 1950).
 “Before-after” rule, supra, applies only to fee simple ownership of tracts involved.
-The fear discussed in Honolulu Plantation (” . . . if compensation were not limited to owners of interests in property condemned, the sovereign, in taking property for public use, would be subjected to limitless claims of inconveniences, business loss and damage to prospects yet unborn,” 182 P2d at 175) is diametrically opposed to the basic constitutional requirement of just compensation for damages created by condemnation.
+The fear discussed in Honolulu Plantation (” . . . if compensation were not limited to owners of interests in property condemned, the sovereign, in taking property for public use, would be subjected to limitless claims of inconveniences, business loss and damage to prospects yet unborn,” 182 P.2d at 175) is diametrically opposed to the basic constitutional requirement of just compensation for damages created by condemnation.

-8. 468 P2d 306, 93 Ida 558.
+8. 468 P.2d 306, 93 Id.
+558.

 9. “. . . as long as the same person has an ownership interest in each of two tracts, he need not have the same quantity or quality of estate in each tract to claim severance damages.
 Chicago and Evanston Railroad v Dresel, 110 III.
-89 (1884); People v Hemmerling, 58 Cal Rptr.
-203 (1967 ; State v Carrow, 14 P2d 891 (1941).”
-Symms, 468 P2d at 312.
+89 (1884); People v Hemmerling, 58 Cal.
+Rptr.
+203 (1967) ; State v Carrow, 14 P.2d 891 (1941).”
+Symms, 468 P.2d at 312.

-10. 378 A2d 580,173 Conn 525 (1977).
+10. 378 A.2d 580,173 Conn.
+525 (1977).

-11. “This court has recognized that an individual is entitled to compensation for ‘every kind of right or interest in property which has a market value,’ Canterbury Realty v Ives, 216 A2d 426, 430, including a lease, Slovitt v Ives, 303 A2d 13.
-Though some courts have indicated that a person seeking severance damages must have the same quantity or quality of interest or estate in both tracts, U.S. v Honolulu Plantation, 182 F2d 172, the more reasonable view seems to be that as long as the same person has some compensable ownership interest in two tracts, he, need not have the identical quantity or quality of interest in each.
-Symms. v Nilson Sand and Gravel, 468 PU 306.”
-Toffolon, 378 A2d at 587.
+11. “This court has recognized that an individual is entitled to compensation for ‘every kind of right or interest in property which has a market value,’ Canterbury Realty v Ives, 216 A.2d 426, 430, including a lease, Slovitt v Ives, 303 A.2d 13.
+Though some courts have indicated that a person seeking severance damages must have the same quantity or quality of interest or estate in both tracts, U.S. v Honolulu Plantation, 182 F.2d 172, the more reasonable view seems to be that as long as the same person has some compensable ownership interest in two tracts, he, need not have the identical quantity or quality of interest in each.
+Symms. v Nilson Sand and Gravel, 468 P.U.
+306.”
+Toffolon, 378 A.2d at 587.

-12. 261 NYS2d 435 (1965). “. . .
+12. 261 N.Y.S.2d 435 (1965). “. . .
 [T]he paramount constitutional requirement of just compensation must be allowed to prevail over the niceties of legal title advanced by the State.”
 Guptill, supra, at 437.
-See also Arizona State Land Dept. v State, 547 P2d 479 (1976), citing State v Carrow, supra.
+See also Arizona State Land Dept. v State, 547 P.2d 479 (1976), citing State v Carrow, supra.
 “Severance damages may be awarded while title to the property varies both in quality and quantity, provided the property is held and used by one party for a common purpose.”
-547 P2d at 482.
+547 P.2d at 482.
 This rule has been extended even farther in New York, where consequential damages were allowed to tenants based upon the taking of a separate tract of the fee-holder, which had a use integrated with the tenants.’
-DiBacco v New York, 363 NYS 2d 121, 123 (1975).
+DiBacco v New York, 363 N.Y.S.2d 121, 123 (1975).

 13. Entire Property: